-- Inflate all tyres to the prescribed pressures ⇒ page 197. - Switch the ignition on. - Hold the (st1) ⇒ Fig. 135 button down for at least 2 seconds.
-The warning lamp (1) will light up when the button is pressed.
-The system memory is also deleted and a new calibration system will begin, which is indicated by an audible warning before the warning lamp switches off (1). - If the warning lamp (1) remains lit and does not switch off, not even once the basic setting process is complete, this indicates a fault in the system.
+- Inflate all tyres to the prescribed pressures ⇒ page 188. - Switch the ignition on. - If the warning lamp (1) remains lit and does not switch off, not even once the basic setting process is complete, this indicates a fault in the system.
 Contact an Official Service.